zyf993/EC601-A1/Project2/README.md

 Reference : Tweepy link "https://docs.tweepy.org/en/latest/#" use the library and most model here.
 # Phase 1
 Twitter delayed the developer account application.
 Notified at the beginning.
+Twitter:
 Make sure to use the command install tweepy, after choosing the command, find function names in this given verison library.

 For example, some verisions have function name as "search_id" insead of "search"
 ```
 pip install tweepy
 ```